jaweray/TIDNet/README.md

-# TIDNet Pytorch enviroment
+# TIDNet Pytorch
-python 3.8
+## Enviroment
+The model is built in PyTorch 1.10.1 and tested on Ubuntu 18.04 environment, using following command to build enviroment:
 > pip install -r requirement.txt

 ## Datasets